andygimma/pdfsort-cli/README.md

 # pdfsort
 ## Pre-alpha

+#### Installation in a python virtual environment
+Run in a virtualenv
+1. clone this repo
+1. 'cd pdfsort'
+1. 'virtualenv venv'
+1. '. venv/bin/activate'
+1. 'pip install --editable .'

+To turn off virtualenv
+1. 'deactivate'

 #### Generate a new pdf based on a list of pages from an input pdf

 `pdfsort generate input_pdf, output_pdf, pages`